delight-dev/delight-dev.github.io/Api/Types/ViewPresenter.md

 title: ViewPresenter
 parent: Types
 grand_parent: API
-nav_order: 86
+nav_order: 102
 ---

 # ViewPresenter

 ## Description

-Presents a view in the scene.
+MonoBehavior for presenting a view in the scene.
+Used to e.g. create and load the main scene view.